-Kipp Gallery and the Kipp Gallery Annex, located in Sprowls Hall, offer a variety of art exhibits throughout the year including touring exhibits, invitationals, and works by advanced students in the Department of Art.
+Kipp Gallery and the Kipp Gallery Annex, located in Sprowls Hall, offer a variety of art exhibits throughout the year including touring exhibits, invitationals, and works by advanced students in the Department of Art and Design.

 Other exhibits and art events are offered by the University Museum.

 November 12–December 13, Opening reception Thursday, November 14, 5:00 p.m., Kipp Gallery, First Floor Sprowls Hall

 Kipp Gallery will be closed from November 23 through December 3

 Throughout his career, the concept of synthesis has been central to Turri’s work.
 The source material for this series is culled from cyclical rituals: walking through Frick Park, the Homewood Cemetery, the neighborhoods of Squirrel Hill, and Point Breeze